Expectations¶

 - You're not expected to work evenings or weekends unless facing immovable deadlines and managing time well during the week

-- Stick to core working hours (10:00 a.m. to 4 p.m.) for personal interactions; if family obligations require different hours, tell me what works best
+- Keep core hours free for in-person interactions (see Daily Operations); if family obligations require different hours, tell me what works best

 Get stuff done¶